This Project: Research for the Fediverse

 Research Projects Link to heading

-What do active Fediversians enjoy and value?
+What do fediversians enjoy, value, and dislike?
 Link to heading

-The second subproject focuses on disappointed users of the Fediverse.
-We survey people who have an account on a Fediverse platform, but stopped using it.
+The first sub-project aims to understand what people like and dislike in teh Fediverse, and to learn from their experience in enthusing others.
+Importantly, this subproject aims to include disappointed users of the fediverse: people who have an account on a Fediverse platform, but stopped using it.
 This sizable group of people bares a serious potential for growth of the Fediverse as they are intrinsically open for alternative social media.
 We want to know what would have kept them, or make them return.
+This exploratory study aims at a cross-section of users across platform types and servers, covering not only mastodon, but also other Fediverse platforms.

 Liberating target communities Link to heading

-A third subproject aims to study “target communities”.
+A second sub-project aims to study “target communities”.
 These target communities are people who are new to the Fediverse, and form the target audience of evolving platforms in the Fediverse.
 As an example, the Bonfire platform software hopes to reach local communities, e.g., villages or sport clubs, who currently use Facebook groups to e.g., organize events in their village.
-We aim to learn what functionality we need to offer these communities to involve them in the Fediverse.
+We aim to learn what functionality we need to offer these communities to involve them in the Fediverse, and which narratives convince different groups of people to leave Big Tech social media for the Fediverse.

 Liberating Basel Link to heading